aedera/deepredmt/README.md

   deep RNA sequencing data.

 * [_Lophophytum mirabile_ data](./data/lopho-data.tsv.gz).
 Dataset used to
-  evaluate the predictive performance of Deepred-Mt on unseen data.
-It was collected from the mitochondrial protein-coding sequences of a flowering plant called _Lophophytum mirabile_.
-The C-to-U editing sites of these sequences were experimentally identifyed in a [previous study](https://doi.org/10.1111/nph.16926) by using deep RNA sequencing.
+  evaluate the predictive performance of Deepred-Mt.
+It was collected from the mitochondrial protein-coding sequences of a flowering plant called _Lophophytum mirabile_, whose C-to-U editing sites were experimentally identified in a [previous study](https://doi.org/10.1111/nph.16926) by using deep RNA sequencing.

 Entries in both datasets are composed of the following fields: